 Fort Meade amounts to a city in itself — 5,067 acres and more than 1,670 buildings, including a post exchange mall, bank, credit union, post office, chapels, seven schools and many other facilities.

 About Fort Meade

-The post is home to all five branches of the military — Army, Navy, Air Force, Marines and Coast Guard.
-It also hosts a diverse group of 119 partner agencies including the U.S. Cyber Command, the National Security Agency, the Defense Information Systems Agency, Defense Media Activity, the Defense Courier Service, the Environmental Protection Agency Science Center, the Defense Information School and the U.S. Army Field Band, among many others.
+The post is home to all six branches of the military — Army, Navy, Air Force, Marines, Coast Guard, and Space Force.
+It also hosts a diverse group of 120 partner agencies including the U.S. Cyber Command, the National Security Agency, the Defense Information Systems Agency, Defense Media Activity, the Defense Courier Service, the Environmental Protection Agency Science Center, the Defense Information School and the U.S. Army Field Band, among many others.

 Fort Meade generates $22.3 billion in economic activity — 43 percent of the total output of 15 military installations throughout Maryland, according to a study released in May 2015 by the Maryland Department of Business and Economic Development.

 Fort Meade supported more than 190,000 direct, indirect and induced jobs and provided more $13 billion in wages annually, according to the study.
 These figures are expected to grow as Fort Meade builds out its East Campus and enlarges its cyber expertise center.